 Berkeley is a somewhat small city located in the state of Missouri.
 With a population of 8,064 people and three associated neighborhoods, Berkeley is the 98th largest community in Missouri.

-Telecommuters are a relatively large percentage of the workforce: 10.52% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.52% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 For a small city, Berkeley has a lot of people who use public transit to get to work, and those that do mostly ride the bus.
 This suggests that a real need for low-cost transportation in Berkeley exists, and local transit is helping to meet that need.